bradfrost/design-system-questionnaire/README.md

 # Design System Questionnaire
-A one-page questionnaire to help your organization establish an effective design systems and style guides.
+A one-page questionnaire to help your organization establish effective design systems and style guides.

 # Basic Information